semanticdata/personal-site/src/blog/2025-12-09-when-gratitude-rings/index.md

 A few weeks ago, I was volunteering as a driver for [Meals-on-Wheels](https://www.mealsonwheelsamerica.org/), doing my usual route.
 I always look forward to these deliveries because the people are genuinely the kindest you'll meet.
 I knew the interactions would be positive.

-I handed over the meal to one of my regulars and was starting to turn away when they stopped me.
+I handed over the meal to one of my regulars and was starting to turn away when they stopped me:

-"What's your name?"
+> "What's your name?"

 That was it.
 They just wanted to know about me.
 Such a simple question, but I wasn't expecting it at all.
 Even when you're anticipating a good interaction, there are these small moments that catch you off guard.
 They didn't just want their meal.
 They wanted to know who I was.